coffebar/neovim-project/README.md

 - `:NeovimProjectLoad` - opens the project from all your projects providing a project dir.

 History is sorted by access time.
-"Discover" keeps order as you have in the config, if `history` is provided as an extra argument it will prioritise the most recent projects first.
+"Discover" keeps order as you have in the config, but can be overridden using the sorting options.

 #### Mappings